 Pearl Harbor is meant to make us uncomfortable.
 When the rule is ‘be somber,’ can we still smile in photographs, or pose beside implements of battle?

 So I focus on the water, watching algae hug the stacks of the entombed USS Arizona.
-Counting pink dancers – the delicate bob and bow of a thousand frangipani petals – cover the tragic scene in something beautiful.
+Pink dancers – the delicate bob and bow of a thousand frangipani petals – cover the tragic scene in something beautiful.
 They fall from the hands of an elderly Japanese couple, wrinkled fingers carefully releasing each one.

 For just a second, history is forgotten.
 Life drifts above death, and I think to myself, One Love is the only memorial we should make.

 (Brought to you by Weekly Photo Challenge)